 “I wanted to build a ‘personal agenda’ of areas to develop during the year to make me a better consultant.
 Coaching helped me to review all aspects of my current role within Berkeley and so identify a precise list of areas of focus.
 Ongoing coaching sessions have since allowed me to evaluate which actions will make a tangible difference to the way I operate.”

-Founding partner Mark Fearn believes Berkeley will see a continued positive halo effect as the number of partners who become trained coaches grows and the number of people in the firm who experience, understand and see the benefits from coaching increases.
+Conversations with other Berkeley partners who graduated from the course demonstrate the breadth of benefits that coaching is now bringing to the company.
+We believe Berkeley will see a continued positive halo effect as the number of partners who become trained coaches grows and the number of people in the firm who experience, understand and see the benefits from coaching increases.
+We anticipate it will help us to attract, develop and retain the best talent, as well as ensure that we have ‘great leavers’ moving on from the firm.

-Dave Machin expects to see an equally positive impact on the way that partners support consultants and help them to deliver a better outcome for clients.
+Partner, Dave Machin, explains the equally positive impact on the way that partners support consultants and help them to deliver a better outcome for clients.

-“We believe the opportunity business coaching offers to build and enhance relationships with current clients, potential clients and advocates will provide a unique differentiator for Berkeley in the marketplace.”
+“We believe the opportunity business coaching offers to build and enhance relationships with current clients, potential clients and advocates provides a unique differentiator for Berkeley in the marketplace.”

 Senior Manager, client